lamassu/lamassu-install/README.md

 ------------

 1. Start a new Digital Ocean droplet

-2. ssh into the droplet and paste the following command:
+2. ssh into the droplet

     ```
+    ssh root@<your-new-ip-address>
+    ```

+3. Paste the following command once you're logged in:

+    ```
     curl -# https://raw.githubusercontent.com/lamassu/lamassu-install/alpha-elm/install | bash
     ```

-3. You should be set.
+4. You should be set.
 Just follow the instructions on the screen to open your dashboard.